 Hackathons are considered events that encourage innovation, creative thinking, teamwork, and more.
 Usually, Hackathons are held in a specific venue where all participants come and gather together.

-With Vickathon, we can all express our creativity and enjoy brainstorming and collaboration almost the same as in real entrepreneurship contests.
+With Vickathon, we can all express our creativity and enjoy brainstorming and collaboration.